FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 than arcseconds (the default value is 4.4 pixels for unbinned data).
 Compute the needed value via:
 :math:`{\rm FWHM} = {\rm seeing} \div 0.34\arcsec/{\rm pixel}  \div {\rm spat\_bin}`.
-For instance, if you had 2.5 seeing with unbinned data, you would
+For instance, if you had 2.5seeing with unbinned data, you would
 specify:

 .. container:: small